vrothberg/vgrep/README.md

 # vgrep

-**vgrep** is a Python script to grep for strings in a given source tree.
+**vgrep** is a Python script to search strings in a given source tree.
 It is inspired by **cgvg**, but faster by making use of 'git grep'.

+The script is in early version.
+Feedback & patches are always welcome.
+Feel free to copy, change, distribute and share.

 ##Usage Example:

 ###Grep for a symbol
-You can grep for all occurences of a specified string 'FOO' in your current directory by calling **vgrep FOO**.
-You can also specify multiple arguements to search for.  vgrep prints the occurences in the format "Index  Source File Source Line  Content".
+You can grep for all occurrences of a specified string 'FOO' in your current directory by calling **vgrep FOO**.
+You can also specify multiple arguments to search for.  vgrep prints the occurrences in the format "Index  Source File Source Line  Content".
 The index can later be used to open a specific location in an editor.  vgrep caches the results of the last call, so that you can re-open your previous call by simply calling **vgrep** without arguments.